-Once a week, I teach the lab section of Apologia Biology to a group of high school homeschoolers.
-We review the chapter and I answer questions, as well as help the students with their experiments.
+Once a week, I teach the lab section of Apologia Biology to a group of high school homeschool students.
+We review the chapter, I answer questions, and help the students with their experiments.
 Last week, we started studying invertebrates.

 The hydra is a great first invertebrate specimen to study under the microscope.
 It’s unique structure is easy to pick out.
-The students found their hydra on a prepared slide and then sketched them in their lab books.
+The students in my class found their hydra on a prepared slide and then sketched them in their lab books.
 Sketching what is observed is a very important part of any study.
 It forces students to more closely observe whatever it is they have to sketch.
 They will notice things that they would miss at a passing glance.

 Not sure what type of microscope to get ?
 Here are my tips for choosing a homeschool science microscope.